google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

   </figcaption>
 </figure>

-It is but... what about desktop?
-What if the website want to control that experience?
+It is, but... what about desktop?
+What if the website wants to control that experience?

 The good news is that a [Picture In Picture Web API] specification is being drafted as we speak.
-This spec aims to allow websites to initiate and control this behavior by exposing the following sets of properties to the API:
+This spec aims to allow websites to initiate and control this behavior by exposing the following set of properties to the API:

-- Notify the website when video enters and leaves Picture in Picture mode.
+- Notify the website when a video enters and leaves Picture in Picture mode.
 - Allow the website to trigger Picture in Picture on a video element via a user gesture.
 - Allow the website to exit Picture in Picture.
 - Allow the website to check if Picture in Picture can be triggered.